ChanglongLing/changlongling.github.io/_pages/portfolio.md

       </span>
     </div>
     <div class="project-desc">
-      Planning for livable communities with strong cultural symbols.
-Combining green building technologies with site-dependent spatial forms, the community center aims to reshape activities within the space and beyond.
+      Designing for eco-friendly communities with strong cultural symbols.
+Combining green building technologies with site-dependent spatial forms, the community center aims to reshape activities within the space and beyond under nature-based cycles of energy and materials.
     </div>
   </div>